textvs/Austen-Works/1818-Persuasion-105-h.md

 The revolution which one instant had made in Anne, was almost beyond expression.
 The letter, with a direction hardly legible, to “Miss A. E.—,” was evidently the one which he had been folding so hastily.
 While supposed to be writing only to Captain Benwick, he had been also addressing her!
 On the contents of that letter depended all which this world could do for her.
 Anything was possible, anything might be defied rather than suspense.
 Mrs Musgrove had little arrangements of her own at her own table; to their protection she must trust, and sinking into the chair which he had occupied, succeeding to the very spot where he had leaned and written, her eyes devoured the following words:

 \

-"I can listen no longer in silence.
+ “I can listen no longer in silence.
 I must speak to you by such means as are within my reach.
 You pierce my soul.
 I am half agony, half hope.
 Tell me not that I am too late, that such precious feelings are gone for ever.
 I offer myself to you again with a heart even more your own than when you almost broke it, eight years and a half ago.
 Dare not say that man forgets sooner than woman, that his love has an earlier death.
 I have loved none but you.
 Unjust I may have been, weak and resentful I have been, but never inconstant.
 You alone have brought me to Bath.
 For you alone, I think and plan.
 Have you not seen this?
 Can you fail to have understood my wishes?
 I had not waited even these ten days, could I have read your feelings, as I think you must have penetrated mine.
 I can hardly write.
 I am every instant hearing something which overpowers me.
 You sink your voice, but I can distinguish the tones of that voice when they would be lost on others.
 Too good, too excellent creature!
 You do us justice, indeed.
 You do believe that there is true attachment and constancy among men.
 Believe it to be most fervent, most undeviating, in F. W.

 “I must go, uncertain of my fate; but I shall return hither, or follow your party, as soon as possible.
 A word, a look, will be enough to decide whether I enter your father’s house this evening or never.”

 \
  Such a letter was not to be soon recovered from.
 Half an hour’s solitude and reflection might have tranquillized her; but the ten minutes only which now passed before she was interrupted, with all the restraints of her situation, could do nothing towards tranquillity.
 Every moment rather brought fresh agitation.
 It was overpowering happiness.
 And before she was beyond the first stage of full sensation, Charles, Mary, and Henrietta all came in.

 The absolute necessity of seeming like herself produced then an immediate struggle; but after a while she could do no more.
 She began not to understand a word they said, and was obliged to plead indisposition and excuse herself.
 They could then see that she looked very ill, were shocked and concerned, and would not stir without her for the world.
 This was dreadful.
 Would they only have gone away, and left her in the quiet possession of that room it would have been her cure; but to have them all standing or waiting around her was distracting, and in desperation, she said she would go home.